Coronavirus Customer Information

 Precautions & Controls: As contained below, measures to minimise risk of exposure and social distancing guidelines.

-In preparing the garden centre, we have followed the Horticultural Trades Association’s guidelines which include.
+In preparing the garden centre & cafe, we have followed the Government and Horticultural Trades Association’s guidelines which include.

 - Card only payments (no cash handling).
 Increased contactless limits.

-- Social-distancing queuing system for two tills, from the bottom of the main ramp.
+- Social-distancing queuing system for two tills, from the bottom of the main ramp in the garden centre.

 - Markings on the floor and signage to maintain social distancing.